jjones203/architecture_kata/solution/adr/07-event-driven.md

 We decided to adopt the event-driven architecture approach to future-proof the Hey, Blue! platform.
 This architecture style will allow it to maintain responsiveness and fault-tolerance as it grows in popularity.

 ## Considered Options
 We initially considered the microservices and service-based architectures for their agility.
 But as we worked through the various characteristics that were important, based on the requirements, we decided to base our solution on an event-driven architecture.
-As an example, Hey, Blue! interactions are based on a specific protocol that these two architectures would not be adequate since they have a low rating for workflows.
+As an example, Hey, Blue! interactions must follow specific steps; these two architectures may not be adequate since they have a low rating for workflow.

 ## Consequences